 Day and Night meters record your day and night-time usage separately and - if you are on a Nightsaver tariff - you pay less for any units used during night-time hours.

-2. How do I read a standard electricity meter (or an electric-mechanical meter)?
+1. How to read a standard electricity meter (or an electric-mechanical meter)

 This is the most common type of electricity meter in Ireland and uses a mechanical display to show your readings.

 To read a standard meter:

 - Take a note of the five black numbers from left to right

 2. How to read a digital electricity meter

 - Press the indicated button to get your digital meter reading to display (if required).

 - Write down the first five figures on the digital display.